RasaHQ/rasa/docs/multi-skill-assistants.rst

 Multi-skill Assistants
 ======================

 Rasa supports building AI assistants from multiple contextual AI assistant skills.
+You can build a contextual AI assistant by combining reusable "building blocks" called skills.
-This allows for the development of reusable building blocks of skills which you can use within your different projects.
-For example, one skill could handle chitchat while another skill is responsible for greeting your users.
-You can develop skills in isolation, and then import them for the combined training of a contextual AI assistant.
+You might, for example, handle chitchat with one skill and greet your users with another.
+These skills can be developed in isolation, and then combined at train time to create your assistant.

 An example directory structure could look like this: